Highly Experienced Pittsburgh Car Accident Attorneys

 When you’ve been severely injured in a car crash, you will need significant compensation to account for your losses, from property damage to lost wages to medical expenses.
-Even if you think that your injuries are “minor,” these could quickly become more serious over time.
-This is because your adrenaline is high after an accident, blocking your pain receptors from the true scope of the injury.
-Additionally, soft tissues and muscles are easily damaged and may not always heal correctly over time.
+Even if you think your injuries are “minor,” they may become more serious over time.
+After an accident, high levels of adrenaline in your body block your pain receptors from perceiving the true scope of the injury.
+Additionally, soft tissues and muscles are easily damaged and may not always heal correctly.

 Benefits of Hiring an Attorney After a Car Accident

 However, even filing an insurance claim isn’t a sure way to receive the funds you need.
-If you’ve been left with a catastrophic spinal cord injury, for example, you may become paraplegic and require lifelong care assistance.
-These costs often far exceed the limits of the average driver’s car insurance plan, which typically only accounts for $50,000 to $100,000 in coverage.
+If you’ve been left with a catastrophic spinal cord injury, for example, you may become paraplegic and require lifelong care.
+Such assistance is likely to exceed the average driver’s car insurance limits, which usually cap damages at $50,000 to $100,000.

 To make matters more complicated, insurers often reject first claims or significantly lower your first estimate.
-This is a negotiation strategy, as insurers know that injury victims are desperate for help and may choose the first offer they get.
+This is a negotiation strategy, as insurers know injury victims are desperate for help and may accept the first offer they get.
 By working with an attorney from the start of your case, you will signal to both the insurance company and the other driver that you are serious.
-Our expert negotiators will also strive to get you a better deal on your car accident claim.
+Our experienced negotiators will also strive to get you a better deal on your car accident claim.

-Once you get into a car accident, it’s easy to be overwhelmed: After all, you’ve just endured an incredibly traumatic experience, and you may suffer from the lingering effects of PTSD, which can affect memory.
-However, after you’ve pulled to the side of the road safely, there are a few steps you should be taking to ensure you have a solid claim for injuries.
+Once you get into a car accident, it’s easy to be overwhelmed: After all, you’ve just endured an incredibly traumatic experience, and you may suffer from PTSD, which can affect memory.
+However, after you’ve pulled to the side of the road safely, there are a few steps you should be taking to ensure you have a solid insurance claim later.

 - Visit a doctor.
 Whether you’re headed to the ER in an ambulance or driving yourself to the nearest urgent care center, it’s important to seek immediate medical attention for your injuries, no matter how minor they seem.
 This establishes your medical record of injury and shows that you suffered enough to seek medical help immediately.